davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

 - Now that you have the project open and compiled, you can start creating and manipulating objects.

-- You can instantiate (create) objects by right-clicking (**If you're using a Mac**, you should use a two-finger click or hold down control and click.) on the appropriate shape class and selecting the `new ...()` menu item.
-For example, if you right-click on the `Circle` class, you should be able to select the `new Circle()` method:
+- You can instantiate (create) objects by right-clicking (**If you're using a Mac**, you should use a two-finger click or hold down control and click.) on the appropriate shape class and selecting the `new ...` menu item.
+For example, if you right-click on the `Circle` class, you should be able to select the `new Circle()` method to create a circle.

-  You will be prompted to provide a name for your object in order to keep track of it.
+  You will be immediately prompted to provide a name for your object in order to keep track of it.
 To continue with the default name shown in the text box (e.g., `circle1`), click the `OK` button to create the object.
 You should now see a red box labeled with the object's name and class in the **workbench** (the lower left corner of the BlueJ window).
 The red object represents and gives you access to the object you just created.

   <img src="figures/workbench.png" width="300px"/>

 - You can now begin calling methods on the circle and changing its state.
-Right-click on the object to see a list of **methods** that you can call on it.
+Right-click on the object (those red boxes on the bottom) to see a list of **methods** that you can call on it.
 Select the `makeVisible()` method, and you should now get a window with a single blue circle drawn.

   - If you accidentally close this window with the drawing, you can select the `makeVisible()` method class to make it appear again.